govuk-one-login/service-header/README.md

 ## How to start using the header in your service

+NOTE: If your service uses Nunjucks, you can use NPM to install the header direct from GitHub, and import the Nunjucks macro directly from `/dist/nunjucks/di-govuk-one-login-service-header/service-header.njk`.
+Some of the instructions below will seem redundant in your case.

 This repository contains:

 + Nunjucks for the GOV.UK One Login service header component
 + plain HTML for the header - this is compiled from the Nunjucks into the `/dist/html` directory
-+ Sass files for compiling CSS files to style the header
++ Sass files for compiling CSS files to style the header (this covers both navigation bars)
 + plain CSS, for services who are not using Sass
-+ a Javascript file which enables 'drop down' behaviour for the header menu on small screens
++ a Javascript file which enables 'drop down' behaviour for the GOV.UK One Login and Sign out links on small screens

+To enable drowdown behaviour for the service navigation links, you will need to import the service navigation component script from the Design System (or GOV.UK Frontend).
+Instructions on importing scripts from the Design System are outlined [on this page](https://frontend.design-system.service.gov.uk/import-javascript/)

+Further documentation on the service navigation component is available [on this page](https://design-system.service.gov.uk/components/service-navigation/).

-This is all the code necessary to render the header, but you will need to make additional changes to your service and to the header code for it to function correctly.
+You will need to make additional changes to your service and to the header code for it to function correctly.

 You will need to:

 + write logic within your service so that the header is only shown to users who are signed in
-+ adapt the header's HTML so that it works in the templating language your service uses
++ adapt the header's HTML so that it works in the templating language your service uses (if your service does not use Nunjucks)
 + adapt the internal service navigation HTML so that it includes content specific to your service
 + point the 'Sign out' link at your service's sign out endpoint
 + include the styling and Javascript files in your service